finos/tracdap/doc/overview/metadata_model.rst

     2.  | Select a fixed version number
         | - *Fixed selector, will always return the same result*

-    3.  | Select a previous point in time
+    3.  | Select the version for a previous point in time
         | - *Fixed selector, will always return the same result*

 Selectors are used in API calls, for example reading a single object from the metadata API uses a tag selector.